google/mount-zip/README.md

 **23**
 :   Zlib data error.
 This is probably the sign of a wrong password.
 Use
-    `--force` to bypass the password verification.
+    `-o force` to bypass the password verification.

 **26**
 :   Unsupported compression method.
-Use `--force` to bypass the compression
+Use `-o force` to bypass the compression
     method verification.

 **29**